 - Increase your activity level.
 Bumping up your general level of activity will benefit your sex drive by increasing your energy and sense of well-being.

 - Let it go.
 As much as you can, use your age and experience to be wise and candid with yourself.
-Let go of your feelings of inadequacy and let yourself enjoy senior sex.
+Let go of your feelings of inadequacy and let yourself enjoy sex as you age.

 No matter what your age, losing your desire for intimacy and touch altogether isn’t normal.
 In fact, loss of interest or function may be signs of a medical problem—one that may be best addressed by a doctor.
 If something is getting in the way of your desire or ability to have a good sex life, don't let embarrassment keep you from asking your doctor for help.
 Working with a professional, there is much you can do to improve your sex life.